maueroats/teaching/content/intermediate-cs/ch20/click-circle.md

 * Clicking on the circle displays a win screen.
 (20.6.4) Note: I recommend using a special `posn` as the model to indicate when to display the win screen.

+## check-with

+The clause `(check-with posn?)` makes sure that every handler returns a posn.
+You should add this clause to your big-bang whenever you work with posns.
+Colors have a similar check, `color?`.

 ## Stop-when

 There is a new clause in `big-bang` called `stop-when`.
 It works like the [linked demo code](stop-when.rkt).
 The `big-bang` looks like this: